51 Years Ago: Chile, September 11, 1973: The Ingredients of a Military Coup

 Purges in the Armed Forces

 In August [1973], the Armed forces initiated a series of violent search and arrests directed against the MIR and state enterprises integrated by the industrial belts (cordones industriales).
 These searches were conducted in accordance with the Fire Arms control Act, adopted by [the Chilean] Congress after the October [1992 employers] strike and which empowered the Armed Forces [bypassing the civilian police authorities] to implement (by Military Law) the control of fire arms.
-[The objective of this measure was to confiscate automatic weapons in the members of the industrial belts and curb armed resistance by civilians to a military coup].
+[The objective of this measure was to confiscate automatic weapons of the members of the industrial belts and curb armed resistance by civilians to a military coup].

 Meanwhile, right-wing elements in the Navy and Air Force were involved in actively eliminating Allende supporters by a well organized operation of anti-government propaganda, purges and torture.
 On August 7 [1973], the Navy announced that a “subversive left wing group” integrated by MIR had been found out.
 Meanwhile, according to reliable sources, a seditious plan of the Right with the intent to bring down Allende’s government, using the Navy to control the entry of supplies into the country, had been discovered.
 Sailors and officers [within the Navy], who knew about these plans, were tortured and beaten.